 Affected organs, symptoms, and treatments vary based on the particular type of Niemann-Pick disease.
 However, every type is severe and can shorten a person’s life expectancy.

 The signs and symptoms of the type A form of Niemann-Pick disease are present within the first few months of life and include:

-- swelling of the abdomen (usually around 3 to 6 months of age) from enlargement of the liver and spleen
+- swelling of the abdomen from enlargement of the liver and spleen, which usually occurs around 3-6 months of age

 - swollen lymph nodes

 - difficulty feeding

 - brain damage along with other neurological problems, such as a loss of reflexes

 The symptoms of the type B form of Niemann-Pick disease usually begin to appear in late childhood or adolescence.
 Type B doesn’t include motor difficulty commonly found in type A. The signs and symptoms of type B may include: